Standard terms and conditions

 In this section we let you know the circumstances where we or you can close your account or end a product or service and why an account can be suspended.
 We also tell you what your obligations are if an account is closed, and what happens to any remaining funds.

-8.1 When you can close your account or end any other product or service: You can close your account or end any other product or service at any time, subject to this section 8 and any applicable Specific Terms (for example, clause 21.15).
-If you want to close your account or end any other product or service, please visit us at any store or partners centre, or tell us by phone or by secure messaging via BNZ internet banking.
+8.1 When you can close your account or end any other product or service: You can close your account or end any other product or service at any time, subject to this section 8 and any applicable Specific Terms (for example, clause 22.15).
+If you want to close your account or end any other product or service, please visit us at any store or partners centre, or tell us by phone, by video banking or by secure messaging via BNZ internet banking.
 We will not provide you with other products or services that require you to have an account if you no longer have an account with us.

 8.2 When we can close or suspend your account or end or suspend any other product or service: We will not normally close your account or end any other product or service unless we have told you that we are going to do so at least 14 days in advance.
 However, in some circumstances, we can close your account or end any other product or service, or immediately suspend or restrict the operation of your account or the provision of any other product or service, without telling you first, including where: